jnsbyr/attiny-projection-screen-trigger/README.md

  There are many tutorials around that cover this subject.
 You might start at [Adrduino.cc](https://create.arduino.cc/projecthub/arjun/programming-attiny85-with-arduino-uno-afb829) or [ATtinyCore](https://github.com/SpenceKonde/ATTinyCore/blob/master/Programming.md).
 Use the Arduino "Blink" example to test the ISP.

-### Schematic
+## Schematic

 The general function of the circuit has already been explained above.
-It is similar to a master slave power strip but with 2 major differences:
+It is similar to a master/slave power strip but with 2 major differences:

 - the sense input is galvanically isolated
 - instead of a single stateful output there are 2 pulsed outputs